Freedom in the World

 In April 2009, the DPRK tested a long-range missile and announced its withdrawal from the Six-Party Talks.
 In response, the UN Security Council unanimously passed Resolution 1874, which tightened weapons-related financial sanctions and called on all governments to search North Korean shipments for illicit weapons.

-In October, U.S. and North Korean officials met again, this time in Geneva, to move the two countries towards renewing dialogue on nuclear disarmament and improving relations.
-Prospects for resuming multilateral nuclear negotiations seemed high until December 17, when Kim Jong-il reportedly died of a heart attack at the age of 69.
-Kim Jong-un, Kim Jong-il’s son and heir apparent, succeeded his father as the country’s leader without a major power struggle, though it was unclear how much he had consolidated his hold on power.
-At year’s end, questions remained over the country’s future stability and foreign and nuclear policies under the new leadership of Kim Jong-un, who is in his late twenties and relatively politically inexperienced.
+In October, U.S. and North Korean officials met in Geneva to move the two countries towards renewing dialogue on nuclear disarmament and improving relations.
+Prospects for resuming multilateral nuclear negotiations seemed high until December 17, when Kim Jong-il died of a heart attack at the age of 69.
+Kim Jong-un, Kim Jong-il’s third son succeeded his father as the country’s leader without a major power struggle.

 North Korea is not an electoral democracy.
 Kim Jong-il led the DPRK following the 1994 death of his father, Kim Il-sung, to whom the office of president was permanently dedicated in a 1998 constitutional revision.
-Kim Jong-un, Kim Jong-il’s youngest son, became the country’s new leader after his father’s death in December 2011.
-Kim Jong-un, about whom little was known outside of North Korea, had been appointed to a number of senior government positions in 2010 and was being groomed as his father’s heir apparent.
+Kim Jong-un became the country’s new leader after his father’s death in December 2011.
 North Korea’s parliament, the Supreme People’s Assembly (SPA), is a rubber-stamp institution elected to five-year terms.
 All candidates for office, who run unopposed, are preselected by the ruling Korean Workers’ Party and two subordinate minor parties.

 All media outlets are run by the state.
 Televisions and radios are permanently fixed to state channels, and all publications are subject to strict supervision and censorship.
+In January 2012, the Associated Press opened a bureau office in Pyongyang.
 Internet access is restricted to a few thousand people, and foreign websites are blocked.
-Still, the black market provides alternative information sources, including cellular telephones, pirated recordings of South Korean dramas, and radios capable of receiving foreign programs.
+The black market provides alternative information sources, including cellular telephones, pirated recordings of South Korean dramas, and radios capable of receiving foreign programs.
+Cell phones were introduced to North Korea in 2010, and the one millionth subscriber was signed in 2012.
+The cell phone network is limited to domestic use only, with foreign residents on separate networks.

 Although freedom of religion is guaranteed by the constitution, it does not exist in practice.
 State-sanctioned churches maintain a token presence in Pyongyang, and some North Koreans who live near the Chinese border are known to practice their faiths furtively.
 However, intense state indoctrination and repression preclude free exercise of religion as well as academic freedom.
 Nearly all forms of private communication are monitored by a huge network of informers.